Tesi Vladimir Socor

 access to eastern Caspian oil and gas.
 Such access is also a shared economic

-and strategic interest of the Euro-Atlantic community
+and strategic interest of the Euro-Atlantic community, as Washington

 realized long ago.
 The U.S.-backed East-West Caspian Energy Corridor